 Tables: Tables should be typed at the end of the article text, numbered consecutively with Arabic numerals in order of appearance in the text (as 'Table 1'), and with the title (in the format: ‘Table 1.
 List of localities…..').
 Each table should be given a short descriptive title directly above it, with any footnotes (in superscript lowercase letters) directly below the table.

 Illustrations: Original illustrations should only be submitted following final acceptance, unless electronic copies are requested for final submission.
-Illustrations or figures should be prepared such that they fit into a single column (70 mm wide), two columns, or occupy a full page (140x180 mm figure size).
+Illustrations or figures should be prepared such that they fit into an A4 page.
 All illustrations should be referred to in the text as 'Fig. or Figs' in parentheses and with Arabic numerals.
 Illustrations may be either drawings or photographs, which can be accepted in Adobe Photoshop compatible formats and saved in JPEG format with a resolution of 800 dpi and 600 dpi respectively.
 Graphics, such as line figures with text, can be accepted as TIFF format.
 Each component of a composite figure should be given a bold capital letter; labels, and abbreviations should be in bold lower-case letters with optimal size.
 Colour figures must be saved as CMYK colour mode.
 Illustrations must each carry a scale bar and not magnifications.
 The caption format for composite figures (figure legends) should be, for example: Figure 1.
 Littorina littorea.
 A. Pallial oviduct.
 B. Penis.
 Abbreviations: ag, albumen gland; sg, sperm groove.
 Scale bars: A = 2.0 mm; B = 1.0 mm.

 Literature Cited: Include only published or in-press articles.
 Dissertations resulting from graduate studies and non-serial proceedings of conferences/symposia are to be treated as books.
 References should be referred to in the text as Red and Blue (2000), Red et al. (2000) for 3, or more authors or (Red, 2000; Blue and Red, 2000; Red et al., 2000) in the parentheses.
 All literature cited in the text must be listed alphabetically in the following formats: